waridh/waridh.github.io/docs/_notes/math_225/linear_alg_review.md

 To check if the set of vectors are linearly independent, we can also find the determinant of the matrix, and if it is any value that is not zero, then the set is linearly independent, however, if the determinant of the matrix is zero, then the set is linearly dependent.

+## Nullity of a Matrix

+Just the complement of the rank of a matrix.
+To find this, you simply have to subtract the number of columns with the rank of the matrix.

 ## Basis

 ### Representing Basis in $$\mathbb{R}^n$$.